DitroniX/PEPS-Raspberry-Pi-Expansion-Port-Status/README.md

 -   **PEPS** is self powered from the individual GPIO outputs

 The underside of the **PEPS** board has a convenient quick lookup of all the Raspberry Pi Pins, Power and GPIOs

-### **Finally**

-Thank you for taking time to read my pledge and hope you are able to support this project in some way.

 ==